pglen/pywebserv/content/README.md

 Main Content directory.

-The directories started with Proj- are project subdirectories.
+  The directories started with proj- are project subdirectories, and will be scanned by the server;